2016 AAA 400 Drive for Autism

 The 2016 AAA 400 Drive for Autism was a NASCAR Sprint Cup Series race held on May 15, 2016, at Dover International Speedway in Dover, Delaware.
 Contested over 400 laps on the 1-mile (1.6 km) concrete speedway, it was the 12th race of the 2016 NASCAR Sprint Cup season.
 The race had 19 lead changes among different drivers, and twelve cautions for 65 laps, along with a red-flag period of 11 minutes, 22 seconds.

 Report

 Background

 Dover International Speedway, the track where the race was held.

-Dover International Speedway is an oval race track in Dover, Delaware, United States that has held at least two NASCAR races since it opened in 1969.
-In addition to NASCAR, the track also hosted USAC and the Verizon IndyCar Series.
-The track features one layout, a 1 mi concrete oval, with 24° banking in the turns and 9° banking on the straights.
-The speedway is owned and operated by Dover Motorsports.

-The track, nicknamed "The Monster Mile", was built in 1969 by Melvin Joseph of Melvin L. Joseph Construction Company, Inc., with an asphalt surface, but was replaced with concrete in 1995.
-Six years later in 2001, the track's capacity moved to 135,000 seats, making the track have the largest capacity of sports venue in the mid-Atlantic.
-In 2002, the name changed to Dover International Speedway from Dover Downs International Speedway after Dover Downs Gaming and Entertainment split, making Dover Motorsports.
-From 2007 to 2009, the speedway worked on an improvement project called "The Monster Makeover", which expanded facilities at the track and beautified the track.
-After the 2014 season, the track's capacity was reduced to 95,500 seats.
+Dover International Speedway is a 1.000 mi oval track in Dover, Delaware.
+Entering the race, Kevin Harvick leads the points with 390, while Kyle Busch is 4 points back, Carl Edwards is 23 points back, Jimmie Johnson is 37 points back, and Kurt Busch is 40 points back.

 Entry list

 Forty cars are entered for the race.